-Our people make the real difference and are instrumental in shaping the future of audit at KPMG.
+KPMG AZSA's people make the real difference and are instrumental in shaping the future of audit at KPMG.
 We put quality and integrity at the core of our audit practice.
-Our auditors have diverse skills and capabilities to address complex problems.
+Our professionals have diverse skills and capabilities to address complex problems.

-5.1 Recruiting appropriately qualified and skilled people, including specialists, with diversity of perspective and experience
+5.1.
+Recruiting appropriately qualified and skilled people, including specialists, with diversity of perspective and experience

-One of the key drivers of quality is ensuring that KPMG professionals have the appropriate skills and experience, motivation and purpose, to deliver highquality audits.
+One of the key drivers of quality is ensuring that KPMG professionals have the appropriate skills and experience, motivation and purpose, to deliver high quality audits.
+This requires the right recruitment, development, reward, promotion, retention and assignment of professionals.